 D&E offers plenty of opportunities for students to get involved, learn, and grow in new experiences both volunteering and working on campus.

 A vital part of the Davis & Elkins College workforce consists of our student workers.
-Each year we hire between 300-400 students across campus and off campus too.
+Each year we hire several hundred students across campus and off campus too.
 For some students, this is their first job and it is a great way to develop essential work habits and enhance their resume.

-All students are required to apply for employment each year through our online job board (see Senator Career Link to the left) and complete employment paperwork when hired.
+All students are required to apply for employment each year and complete employment paperwork when hired.
 Students should bring their original social security card with them to campus when they obtain their first job, as required for the I-9.
 Copies cannot be accepted.

 We do not “place” students in jobs – we allow our process to mimic the real hiring process they will later encounter after graduation.